 It makes sense: All of your software should work together.
 And, once implemented, software automation and orchestration can help IT systems work like a dream.
 But getting started can feel like a nightmare.

 Much like a clock or a car, the inner workings of orchestration are far more complicated than the outside lets on.
 Retroactively building the process into a codified system is daunting, to say the least.

 The good news is that as today’s federal agencies work to meet modernization requirements, they’re also reexamining the bigger picture of their security architecture.
 This, in turn, creates an opportunity to implement orchestration at the outset of their modernization endeavors.
-Finding a place for software orchestration at the beginning of the funnel creates efficiencies that lighten the workload now and down the road.
+Finding a place for orchestration at the beginning of the funnel creates efficiencies that lighten the workload now and down the road.
+And here’s why.

 Orchestration reduces the margin of error to almost zero and enables much faster turnaround.
 When you tie together subsystems in a predictable, consistent manner, you reduce the risk that anything gets dropped in transit.
 Even if your organization already has a very low error rate, those errors scale with time, especially in larger organizations.
 In this way, orchestration becomes increasingly valuable the longer it’s used, exponentially (and passively) reinforcing your security posture as time goes by.

 These days, no one should need to replicate procedural tasks day in and day out.
 It’s not only a drain on resources, but it’s also damaging to your security posture.
 When will you have time to make a process better if you’re too busy executing on a flawed process?
 It’s a painful paradox, one that most IT professionals are all too familiar with.
 When we set up chains of automated processes, it empowers these professionals to focus on what they do best: solving problems.